Qasr al-Hayr al-Gharbi: Description

 Musicians and a hunter on horseback, 727 CE.
 Floor fresco from Qasr al-Hayr al-Gharbi, Syria.
 National Museum, Damascus.

-Qasr al-Hayr al-Gharbi is one of a number of Umayyad desert castles in the Syrian/Jordanian region.
+Qasr al-Hayr al-Gharbi is one of a number of Umayyad desert castles in Syria.
 The site originally consisted of a palace complex, a bath house, industrial buildings for the production of olive oil, an irrigated garden and another building which scholars suggest may have been a caravanserai.
 Over the entrance is an inscription which declares that it was built by Hisham in the year 727, a claim that is borne out by the architectural style.

 It was used as an eye of the king during the Umayyad era, to control the movement of the desert tribes and to act as a barrier against marauding tribes, as well as serving a hunting lodge.
 It is one of the most luxurious examples of a desert palace.
 Later it was utilized by the Ayyubids and the Mamelukes but was abandoned permanently after the Mongol invasions.

 The palace was built from mudbricks atop a masonry base, at the time of excavation the only part visible was the gateway.
 The gateway is composed of the doorway framed by two large cylindrical structures, two small windows sit around the halfway point between the doors and the top of the gateway and the whole structure is decorated with arches and geometric patterns.
 Most of the mud brick degraded into the surrounding sand, but the masonry base indicates where the walls of the palace once stood.
 The walls formed a large rectangle and in addition to the gate there are three cylindrical towers at the corners of the structure and on the fourth stands the monastery tower.
 The palace was two stories high and there is evidence that there were two staircases, both levels were likely identical, divided into six sections each with a hallway, several rooms, and a lavatory.

 Ge or Gaia, 727 CE.
 Floor fresco from Qasr al-Hayr al-Gharbi, Syria.
 National Museum, Damascus.

 The castle is quadrangular in outline with 70 m sides.
 The central doorway to the castle is very attractive and has been moved to the National Museum of Damascus to be used as the entrance.
 Its semi-cylindrical towers on the sides of the doorway, columns, and the geometric shapes mirrored a blend of Persian, Byzantine and Arab architecture.

 Little of the original castle remains; however, the reservoir to collect water from Harbaka dam, a bath and a khan are still visible.
 The gateway is preserved as a façade in the National Museum of Damascus.